Collision Repair Technology

 ABT-191: Cooperative Work Experience, Credits = 1 - 5

-Opportunity to work in jobs directly related to the auto body industry.
+This course provides students the opportunity to work in jobs directly related to the auto body industry.
 This formal training period is agreed upon by the student, employer, and instructor.
 Prerequisite: Instructor permission.

 ABT-192: Cooperative Seminar, Credits = 2

 Students explore issues related to their cooperative work experience focusing on effective workplace relationships and how self-knowledge, perception, attitudes, and behavior affect these relationships and job satisfaction.
-Students will also learn effective learning skills for workplace and educational success.
+Students will also acquire effective learning skills for workplace and educational success.
 Co-requisite: ABT 191.

 ABT-199: Special Topics, Credits = 1 - 10

-Study and train to meet established local needs in the auto body repair industry, supplemental to courses currently offered.
+Students will study and train to meet established local needs in the auto body repair industry, supplemental to courses currently offered.
 Prerequisite: Instructor permission.

 ABT-264: Unibody Rebuilding, Credits = 1 - 21